greg-raven/Uncommon-Sense/_posts/2017-04-26-the-basis-of-our-republic.md

 ---
-title: 'The basis of our republic'
+title: "The basis of our republic"
 layout: post
 categories:
 - Constitution